DayuanTan/AlgorithmsAndPractices/README.md

 This repo is about my notes and a record of my practicing of algorithms on Leetcode.

-(It is wrote mainly in English and little Chinese.
+(It is wrote mainly in English and barely Chinese.
 Ignoring the Chinese parts doens't affect the understanding of this repo.)

 # 0. Steps for all questions